onecommons/unfurl/_sources/extensions.rst.txt

 * The ``get_operation_output`` function (use :ref:`resultTemplate<resulttemplate>` instead)
 * "copy" keyword (use the ``dsl`` section or :ref:`merge directives<yaml_merge_directives>` instead)
 * the ``location`` and ``remove`` arguments to the `get_artifact` function
-* CSAR manifests and archives (implemented but untested)
 * substitution mappings: only input mappings are supported (set ``node`` to a node template instead)
 * triggers
 * notifications